ASandHamwich/dsa3101-2310-19-data-science/README.md

 1. Course Description: a short description about the program
 2. What you will learn: a pie chart showing the proportion of each subject offered under the Data Science Program, this provides additional information on the subjects the program focuses on.
 Hovering over a section of the pie chart will provide additional information about what the subject is and how many modules are offered.
 3. Course Tree: a course tree depicting the prerequisites and relationships between the modules in the program.
 If you are interested in learning more about a module, clicking on its node will bring you to the corresponding module page of the selected module
-   (SMU does not have links in their course tree as their prerequisite information was inaccessible to the public)
+   (SMU does not have links in their course tree as their prerequisite information is inaccessible to the public)
 ----
 ### Course Comparison page
 #Add picture of course comparison page